supervisely/developer-portal/getting-started/python-sdk-tutorials/video.md

 In the Community Edition, it is recommended to use _vp9, h264_ codecs with _mp4_ container.

-## How to read and capture videos correctly using the OpenCV library.
+## How to exract frames from videos correctly using the OpenCV library.

-In case you need to process and capture a video  (create a VideoCapture object using OpenCV), you should be aware of one important detail of the OpenCV library.
+In case you need to exract frames from videos, you should be aware of one important detail of the OpenCV library.
 According to [issue #15499](https://github.com/opencv/opencv/issues/15499), different versions of the OpenCV library have different values of the `CAP_PROP_ORIENTATION_AUTO` flag.
 This may cause that VideoCapture to ignore video orientation metadata.
-To avoid incorrect display of your video, it is recommended to define directly flag `CAP_PROP_ORIENTATION_AUTO`:
+To avoid incorrect extraction of frames from videos, it is recommended to directly define flag `CAP_PROP_ORIENTATION_AUTO`:

 ```python
 cap = cv2.VideoCapture(filepath)